Mike Savage (politician): Mayor of Halifax

 On February 6, 2012, Savage announced that he would run for Mayor of Halifax Regional Municipality in that year's municipal elections.
 Savage was elected Mayor of Halifax on October 20, 2012, and sworn in on November 6.
 He was re-elected in the 2016 election and 2020 election.

 During his time as Mayor, Savage supported a Canadian Football League (CFL) team coming to Halifax and construction of a corresponding stadium.
 By 2022 he was less optimistic about the prospects of a CFL team coming to Halifax, stating while there was interest from the CFL, getting a team in Halifax "just [isn't] going to happen the way we would have envisioned it five or six years ago."
 Savage suggested that construction of a stadium as originally conceived was no longer seen as desirable, and if the CFL were to come to Halifax it would more likely be in the Downtown area.

 Savage has expressed a need for the federal government to provide more support to municipalities for housing.
-In 2023, as Mayor of Halifax and chair of the Big City Mayors' Caucus, he claimed that municipal governments were under significant financial pressure.
+In 2023, as Mayor of Halifax and chair of the Big City Mayors' Caucus, he said that municipal governments were under significant financial pressure.
 Savage stated that although the federal government had accomplished a lot for Canadian cities, municipalities still required more support to meet goals for housing.

 On February 13, 2024, Savage announced that he would not be running for a fourth term as mayor in the municipal elections later that year.
 In a speech at Halifax City Hall, he said being mayor of Halifax was "the best job [he] ever had".
 Savage discussed the improved relationship between the municipality and the Mi'kmaq community during his tenure, highlighting a key moment as council's decision to remove the statue of Edward Cornwallis.
 He was succeeded as mayor by Andy Fillmore on November 5, 2024.